ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/retrieve.rst

 Retrieve All Tags
 ^^^^^^^^^^^^^^^^^

-Send the following request to retrieve data for all Tags.
-By default, the response will include system-generated ATT&CK Tags and Tags your Organization.
-To retrieve Tags in a Community or Source your API user account has access to, include the ``owner`` query parameter in your request to `specify that Community or Source <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_.
+Send the following request to retrieve data for all system-generated ATT&CK Tags and Tags in your ThreatConnect owners:

 .. code::